 - While its content optimization tool is (among) the best, Surfer’s keyword research abilities don’t match those of SEO tools like Semrush

-- More expensive than some other tools like it in the market
+- More expensive than some other similar tools on the market

 Surfer SEO Alternatives